thomper/NBAStats/README.md

 | 0	| Shot Chart Detail	| 0021300001 | 5 |  202331 | Paul George | 1610612754 | Indiana Pacers | 1 | 11 | 30 | Made Shot | Pullup Jump shot | 2PT Field Goal | Mid-Range | Right Side Center(RC) | 16-24 ft. | 19 | 105 | 164 | 1 | 1 |
 | 1	  | Shot Chart Detail | 0021300001 | 16 | 202331 | Paul George | 1610612754 | Indiana Pacers	| 1	| 10 | 11 | Made Shot | Layup Shot | 2PT Field Goal | Restricted Area | Center(C) | Less Than 8 ft. | 1 | -10 | 3 | 1 | 1 |

+There are a couple things to note.
+First, invoking `nbastats.ShotChart('202331')` creates an object that has to unique methods. each of these returns specific data in a `Pandas` dataframe.
+You can manipulate and adjust all of the data just as you would with a normal `Pandas` dataframe.

+####Methods

+#####`.shotchart()`
+This method of the returns detailed information about all of a players shots that you have chosen.
+The table above is an example of the type of data that this method returns.

+#####`.leagueaverage()`
+This method returns a table with league averages for shots taken and made from each of the identified zones on the court.
+This is not player specific information.
+It is league specific.
+If you invoke this method for different players during the same time period, the results should be identical.